home-assistant/home-assistant.io/source/_integrations/romy.markdown

   required: true
   type: string
 password:
-  description: "The password required to unlock the local http interface (Is labled inside your robot under the dustbin)."
+  description: "The password required to unlock the local HTTP interface (Is labelled inside your robot under the dustbin)."
   required: false
   type: string
 {% endconfiguration %}